Interstellar-Network/Interstellar-Book/src/GCF_pipeline_detailed.md

 ## Circuit Pipeline API

-We have chosen a  GRPC implementation because  is no no_std HTTP2 client in Rust There are indeed a few no_std Protobuf libs out there (eg https://github.com/tokio-rs/prost/blob/978fb03f05f9927b43d6d402044f9fb41a9addb3/README.md#using-prost-in-a-no_std-crate and https://github.com/tafia/quick-protobuf), but this is only half the required parts.
+We have chosen a  GRPC implementation mainly because  there is no no_std HTTP2 client in Rust.

+There are indeed a few no_std Protobuf libs out there (eg https://github.com/tokio-rs/prost/blob/978fb03f05f9927b43d6d402044f9fb41a9addb3/README.md#using-prost-in-a-no_std-crate and https://github.com/tafia/quick-protobuf), but this is only half the required parts.